Sal Bando: Post-playing career

 After retiring, Bando became a special assistant to Milwaukee's general manager, Harry Dalton, focusing on scouting and coaching during spring training.
 He served in the part-time position until 1991.
 He served as a color analyst for NBC, teaming with Bob Costas in 1982.

-Bando was named the team's general manager on October 8, 1991, succeeding Dalton.
-That month, he fired manager Tom Trebelhorn and hired Phil Garner, a former teammate with the Athletics, to succeed him; Garner had no managerial experience.
+Bando was named the Brewers' general manager on October 8, 1991, succeeding Dalton.
+That month, he fired manager Tom Trebelhorn and hired Phil Garner, a former Athletics teammate, to succeed him; Garner had no managerial experience.
 Bando and Garner had only one winning team, the 1992 Brewers.

 After the 1992 season, the club did not negotiate with free agent Paul Molitor or offer him salary arbitration until close to the deadline.
 At the time, Bando said that the team would view Molitor as a designated hitter rather than a position player.
-Molitor, who had entered the offseason wanting to re-sign with the Brewers, signed with the Toronto Blue Jays, who won the 1993 World Series with Molitor named the World Series MVP.
+Molitor, who had entered the offseason wanting to re-sign with the Brewers, signed with the Toronto Blue Jays, who won the 1993 World Series with Molitor being named the World Series MVP.
 Bando held his position as GM until August 12, 1999, resigning the position after Garner was fired.
 Bando was replaced by former Atlanta Braves assistant GM Dean Taylor.

 Bando did a voice cameo in the 2006 episode of The Simpsons titled "Regarding Margie."

 Bando was CEO of The Middleton Doll Company, a Columbus, Ohio, enterprise with multiple other businesses associated with it.
 Both he and Jon McGlocklin established the firm, which was originally the Bando McGlocklin Capital Corporation, in 1979.
 The name changed to its current form on May 4, 2001, to reflect its acquisition of Lee Middleton Original Dolls Inc.

 The National College Baseball Hall of Fame inducted Bando in 2013.
 He was an inaugural member of the Milwaukee Brewers Wall of Honor in 2014 and was inducted into the Oakland Athletics Hall of Fame in 2022.

 Personal life

 Bando was born in Cleveland on February 13, 1944, to Ben, a carpenter, and Angela, a homemaker.
 He then grew up in nearby Warrensville Heights, Ohio, with younger siblings, Chris and Victoria.
 Chris was a catcher for the Cleveland Indians.

+In 1969 Bando married Sandy Fortunato.
+The couple had three sons, Salvatore Jr., Sonny and Stefano.

-Bando's son, Sal Bando, Jr., was the head baseball coach at High Point University from 2001 to 2008.
+Sal Bando, Jr., was the head baseball coach at High Point University from 2001 to 2008.
 Since 2010 Bando Jr. has been the head baseball coach at Marquette University High School, leading the team to two straight state championship appearances in his first two seasons there.

 Bando was a Roman Catholic and was involved in some Catholic organizations.